About Us

 Email: axel@reptilecenter.org

 Axel grew up in Buffalo, NY.
-He received his bachelor's of music in music education at Nazareth College of Rochester, and spent his early career teaching orchestra in the public school systems in New York and Colorado.
-Now, he is a road rep and instrument repair technician for a local music store, and is happy to have time to devote to RACR.
+They received their bachelor's of music in music education at Nazareth College of Rochester, and spent their early career teaching orchestra in the public school systems in New York and Colorado.
+Now, they are a road rep and instrument repair technician for a local music store, and are happy to have time to devote to RACR.

-Axel’s love of reptiles started when he held his first snake, Nagi (Ball Python).
-He knew she just had to come home with him.
-Since then, he has acquired four more pet snakes.
-While his passion mainly centers around snakes, he has enjoyed working with many reptile and amphibian species as a RACR volunteer.
-He has witnessed the need for proper care and husbandry education for reptiles and amphibians, and is also excited to contribute to programs teaching young kids and adults alike about these amazing animals.
+Axel’s love of reptiles started when they held their first snake, Nagi (Ball Python).
+They knew she just had to come home with them.
+Since then, they have acquired four more pet snakes.
+While their passion mainly centers around snakes, they have enjoyed working with many reptile and amphibian species as a RACR volunteer.
+They have witnessed the need for proper care and husbandry education for reptiles and amphibians, and are also excited to contribute to programs teaching young kids and adults alike about these amazing animals.

 • Stephanie O'Rourke